 The Breast Screening Program offers free or low-cost breast screenings to women and men nationwide.
-UBCF has received the maximum number of applications for this month.
-Invoices requiring payment will be processed in the order they are received.
+UBCF covers various screening technologies such as mammography, ultrasound and thermography.

 Regular breast screenings are the best way to detect breast cancer early, when it is easiest to treat.
-Women aged 40 and over should get a breast screening and clinical breast exam every year.
-Women over the age of 40 are at the highest risk for breast cancer, yet they are the least likely to get a breast screening.
+The American Cancer Society recommends the following for women at average risk for breast cancer:

 - Open to women and men.